arashnm80/arashnm80.github.io/handbook/newton's-third-law.md

 ### Source Dubiety
 For every choice there is always dubiety about the source triggering all the thoughts:
-*Maybe it's what I'm forced to do, maybe it's what I want to do, maybe it's what I choose to do, maybe it's what beaten into my source code by my parents and society.*
+*Maybe it's what I'm forced to do, maybe it's what I want to do, maybe it's what I choose to do, maybe it's what beaten into my source code by my parents and society, ...*
 But no matter which one is true, in the end I have to choose.

 ### Buridan's Ass